Socialist Autonomous Province of Kosovo: 1945–1963

 From 1945 to 1963, it was the Autonomous Region of Kosovo and Metohija (Аутономна Косовско-Метохијска Област / Autonomna Kosovsko-Metohijska Oblast), which was a lower level of autonomy than Vojvodina.

 The Autonomous Region of Kosovo and Metohija was created on 3 September 1945.
 After the break with the Cominform in 1948, Yugoslavia tightened certain policies, including stricter collectivisation.
 This led to serious reductions in grain production in Kosovo; there were food shortages across Yugoslavia.
 In parallel with this, the Albanian government began to criticise Yugoslav rule over Kosovo; the Yugoslav government responded with crackdowns on the local population, in search of "traitors" and "fifth columnists", although the earliest underground pro-Tirana group was not founded until the early 1960s.

 In the mid–1950s, the Assembly of PR Serbia decided that the Leposavić municipality (187 km2) be ceded to the Autonomous Region of Kosovo and Metohija, after requests by the Kosovo leadership.
 It had up until then been part of the Kraljevo srez, of which the population was wholly Serb.
-After this, the number of Serbs drastically fell.
+After this, the number of Serbs drastically fell (but remaining the plurality).
 In 1959, Leposavić was incorporated into the province.

 After the Tito-Stalin rift in 1948, the relations between Stalinist Albania and Yugoslavia were also broken.
-Language policy was of utmost importance in communist Yugoslavia, which after World War II was reorganised as a federation of ethnolinguistically defined nations, in emulation of the interwar Soviet nationalities policy.
-For instance, in 1944, the Macedonian language was proclaimed for the sake of distancing former Vardar Banovina, which was incorporated into wartime Bulgaria, from Bulgarian language and culture.
-Likewise, in postwar Kosovo, the local Albanian language was distanced from Albania's standard steeped in Tosk, by basing it on the Kosovar dialect of Gheg.
+Language policy was of utmost importance in communist Yugoslavia, which after World War II was reorganised as a federation of ethnolinguistically defined nations.
+In postwar Kosovo, the local Albanian language was distanced from Albania's standard steeped in Tosk, by basing it on the Kosovar dialect of Gheg.
 As a result, a standard Kosovar language was formed.
 However, after the rapprochement between Albania and Yugoslavia at the turn of the 1970s, Belgrade adopted Albania's Tosk-based standard of the Albanian language, which ended the brief flourishing of the Gheg-based Kosovar language.